endrebodi/arduinolightcontroller/README.md

-# arduinolightcontroller
+# Arduino Light Controller
 An Arduino powered smart light controller.

-If it's dark enough the motion sensor is triggered, lights power on.
+If it's dark enough and the motion sensor is triggered, lights power on.